jayjay0317/Hands-On-ML-Study/Chapter_06/README.md

 - Extra-Trees add even more randomness by using random thresholds for splits instead of searching for the best possible threshold.

 - AdaBoost increases the weights of misclassified instances so that later predictors focus more on difficult examples.

+- Gradient Boosting trains each new predictor on the residual errors made by the previous ensemble.

+- Shrinkage is a regularization technique in Gradient Boosting.
+A lower learning_rate requires more trees but often improves generalization.

+- Histogram-Based Gradient Boosting speeds up training by binning numerical features into a fixed number of discrete intervals, reducing the number of split thresholds that need to be evaluated.

+- HGB is especially useful for large tabular datasets because it is fast, memory efficient, and supports missing values and categorical features natively.

+- Stacking converts the predictions of multiple base models into new meta-features.
+A final estimator then learns how to combine these meta-features to make the final prediction.

 ## 🧠 Self-Reflection & Insights

 - for an ensemble methods to work best, all predictors must be as independent from one another as possible, making uncorrelated errors and make uncorrelated errors